montal95/Mod-4-Wireframe/README.md

 * [The 100% Correct Way to Structure a React App (or why there’s no such thing)](https://hackernoon.com/the-100-correct-way-to-structure-a-react-app-or-why-theres-no-such-thing-3ede534ef1ed)

 ## Redux Setup
-To setup Redux, these packages are required: redux, react-redux, and redux-thunk.
+To setup Redux, these packages are required: redux, react-redux.
 Why?
 The answers are simple.
 + redux is the core that performs the magic 😄
 + By default, React bindings are not included in Redux.
 With react-redux , these bindings will be explicitly installed.
-+ redux-thunk is a middleware that allows you to write action creators that return a function.
-The returned function receives two store methods: dispatch and getState as parameters.
-If you’re still unsure about the purpose of redux-thunk, check out the Redux Docs.

-+ `npm install redux react-redux redux-thunk --save` - this installs Redux, React-Redux, and Redux-Thunk middleware.
-If you're unsure about Thunk, go ahead and leave that out.
++ `npm install redux react-redux --save` - this installs Redux, React-Redux.

 ## Notes